WasmEdge/WasmEdge/docs/book/en/src/features/proprietary_extend.md

 # WasmEdge Proprietary Extensions

+# *This part have moved to https://wasmedge.org/docs/develop/wasmedge/extensions/unique_extensions.
+Please use our new docs.*

 A key differentiator of WasmEdge from other WebAssembly runtimes is its support for non-standard extensions.
 The [WebAssembly System Interface (WASI)](https://github.com/WebAssembly/WASI) provides a mechanism for developers to extend WebAssembly efficiently and securely.
 The WasmEdge team created the following WASI-like extensions based on real-world customer demands.

 * [Tensorflow](https://github.com/second-state/wasmedge-tensorflow).
 Developers can [write Tensorflow inference functions](https://www.secondstate.io/articles/wasi-tensorflow/) using [a simple Rust API](https://github.com/second-state/wasmedge_tensorflow_interface), and then run the function securely and at native speed inside WasmEdge.